adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 If neural networks are so used nowadays, it’s because they are universal approximators.
-In other words, with enough time and data, a neural network is able approximate any function.
+In other words, with enough time and data, a neural network is able to approximate any function.
-Of course, there are stuctures of neural networks more adapted to different kind of functions.
+Of course, there are structures of neural networks more adapted to different kinds of functions.

-Lets now suppose that $X$ is a sentence, or a question, formulated by a human and $Y$ an answer to this sentence also formulated by a human.
+Let’s now suppose that $X$ is a sentence, or a question, formulated by a human, and $Y$ an answer to this sentence also formulated by a human.
-This kind of data can be found in social network such as Facebook or Twitter.
+This kind of data can be found on social networks such as Facebook or Twitter.
-Our function $f$ to approximate, our task to automatise, is then to answer to a human sentence with a sentence similar to a human sentence.
+Our function $f$ to approximate, our task to automatize, is then to answer to a human sentence with a sentence similar to a human sentence.

-This is what LaMDA do.
+This is what LaMDA does.
 It only answers to a human sentence the way a human would do.
 That all.
 And this is the common answer [[1](https://opendatascience.com/is-lamda-really-sentient-no-far-from-it/), [2](https://digitalagesage.medium.com/googles-lamda-is-not-a-person-nor-a-sentient-being-it-s-a-computer-program-that-can-t-meditate-e8de5808eeb0),